lucasjoliveau/doc/es/developer/tutorials/getting_started/09_compute_onchange.md

 set a validity date.
 We would like to be able to set either the duration or the date with one impacting the other.

-To support this Odoo provides the ability to use an `inverse` function:
+To support this Konvergo ERP provides the ability to use an `inverse` function: